 Toning and reshaping your body is hard work, especially when fat is stubborn.
-Despite doing barre or pilates almost every single day, you might notice that it's still challenging getting rid of fat in trouble spots, such as the stomach or flanks.
-That's where non-invasive body contouring procedures like CoolSculpting can help.
+Despite doing barre or pilates almost every single day, you might notice that it’s still challenging to get rid of fat in trouble spots, such as the stomach or flanks.
+That’s where non-invasive body contouring procedures like CoolSculpting can help.

 What is CoolSculpting?

 In a nutshell, CoolSculpting is a procedure that kills fat cells by freezing them.
 The FDA first approved CoolSculpting in 2010, and it quickly gained national attention as a body contouring procedure that is an effective non-invasive alternative to traditional liposuction.

 CoolSculpting uses rounded paddles to suction the skin and fat, similar to a vacuum.
 The cooling panels crystallize fat cells without harming surrounding tissue.
 This is because fat is more sensitive to temperature changes than skin.
 Most clients experience only mild discomfort during the procedure.
 Once fat cells are frozen, the body eliminates the dead cells within three-to-six months after treatment, resulting in up to a 25% reduction of fat in treated areas.

 CoolSculpting is ideal for those looking for mild improvements.
 In theory, CoolSculpting can eliminate just about any unwanted bulge, such as love handles, abdomen, thighs, upper arms, and even the chin.
 But, clients have to have enough fat in the treatment area for the applicator to adhere to, i.e., enough fat to pinch.